The GPT-WritingPrompts Dataset: A Comparative Analysis of Character Portrayal in Short Stories: Background

 \subsection{Biases in Stories}

 Research into biases in stories, both human and artificial, has focused largely on differences in the portrayal of characters belonging to different demographic groups.
-Studies on the portrayal of gendered groups in particular, though mostly limited to the male/female binary, have demonstrated that female characters tend to be portrayed as being more emotional, having less agency and power, and more prone to being described by physical attributes. \citet{fast2016shirtless} create lexicons of words associated with several categories of behavioural stereotypes, such as violent, intelligent, domestic, emotional, etc. Linguistic dependency relations are then used to measure the level of association of verbs and adjectives associated with character to each of these categories.
+Studies on the portrayal of gendered groups in particular, though mostly limited to the male/female binary, have demonstrated that female characters tend to be portrayed as being more emotional \cite{fast2016shirtless, zhou2022moraleventcentricinspection}, having less agency and power \cite{sap-etal-2017-connotation}, and are more prone to being described by physical attributes \cite{Lucy2021GenderAR, Huang2021UncoveringIG, begus2023experimentalnarrativescomparisonhuman, Zhao2024ACS}.

-\citet{sap-etal-2017-connotation} create lexicons of verbs that quantify the distribution of power and agency between the subject (agent) and object (theme) of these verbs.
-They use these lexicons to measure the power and agency assigned to characters in film scripts via their dialogue, and find that male characters are generally given more agency.
+A common strategy for measuring such biases is to first extract descriptive lexical attributes associated with gendered characters from the story text, and then quantify the bias of these terms towards a certain lexical dimension, such as power or appearance, using an associated lexicon. \citet{fast2016shirtless} create lexicons of words associated with several categories of behavioural stereotypes, such as violent, intelligent, domestic, emotional, etc. \citet{sap-etal-2017-connotation} create lexicons of verbs that quantify the distribution of power and agency between the subject (agent) and object (theme) of verbs.
+Emotion lexicons have been created for many emotion dimensions, and in multiple languages, such as LIWC \cite{pennebaker2001linguistic}, WordNet-Affect \cite{bobicev2010emotions}, SentiWordNet \cite{baccianella2010sentiwordnet}, VADER \cite{hutto2014vader}, and the NRC suite of emotion and affect lexicons \cite{mohammad-2018-obtaining}.

-\citet{Lucy2021GenderAR} also use linguistic dependencies to quantify the level of association of gendered character groups with words related to appearance, intellect, and power, for both human-written and GPT-3 generated story excerpts.
-They find that generated characters have lower power and intellect scores compared to human stories, but both sets of stories display similar gender differences -- female characters are associated with more appearance-related words, and male characters with higher levels of power.

-\citet{Huang2021UncoveringIG} use commonsense inference with COMET to derive more implicit indicators of bias that are not explicitly stated, and therefore will be missed by methods that use linguistic dependencies.
-They analyze implicit bias with the ROCStories dataset, which consists of short 5-sentence narrative stories, for both human and GPT-2 generations.
-Along with appearance, intellect, and power, they study the two affective dimensions of valence and arousal.
-They also find that female characters have higher associations with appearance, lower associations with intellect, and lower intensities of power; however, they do not see significant differences in valence and arousal.